sphinx-doc/sphinx/Doc-3k/library/logging.rst

 of the :class:`LogRecord` attributes - such as the default value mentioned above making use of the fact that the user's message and arguments are pre-formatted into a :class:`LogRecord`'s *message* attribute.
 This format string contains standard python %-style mapping keys.
-See section :ref:`typesseq-strings` for more information on string formatting.
+See section :ref:`string-formatting` for more information on string formatting.

 Currently, the useful mapping keys in a :class:`LogRecord` are: